-Description: Defines a new comment character to replace the default the underscore character and the letters "char".
-For example: "|char" redundantly redefines the comment character to be the pipe character.
+Description: Defines a new comment character to replace the default underscore character and the letters "char".
+For example: "|\char" redundantly redefines the comment character to be the pipe character.
 The new comment character is in effect only following the [Comment Char] keyword.
-The following characters MAY be used:
+The following characters

-"|" (pipe) character, if desired
+"| " (pipe) character, if desired

-Usage Rules: The new comment character to be defined must be followed by
+Usage Rules: The new comment character to be defined must be followed by the